Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 We'll start by writing our test.

-We'll check whether the function identifies "kayak" and "racecar" are flagged as palindromes, and "wood" is not.
+We'll check whether the function flags "kayak" and "racecar" as palindromes, and flags "wood" as not a palindrome.

 Before we can run the test, Rusts type system won't let us compile the program without the function existing.